-Photo from above of the cattle station, where cows are going out of a gate
+Photo from above of a cattle station, where cows are going out of a gate.

 Understanding the issues: cattle stations.